Leo-Simpson/c-lasso/paper/paper.md

 ```

 ## Optimization schemes {#method}

-The available problem formulations *R1-C2* require different algorithmic strategies for efficiently solving the underlying optimization problems.
+The problem formulations *R1-C2* require different algorithmic strategies for efficiently solving the underlying optimization problems.
 The `c-lasso` package implements four published algorithms with provable convergence guarantees.
 The package also includes novel algorithmic extensions to solve Huber-type problems efficiently using the mean-shift formulation [@Mishra:2019].
+The following algorithmic schemes are implemented:

+- Path algorithms (*Path-Alg*):
+This algorithm follows the proposal in [@Gaines:2018]) and uses the fact that the solution path along &lambda; is piecewise-affine [@Rosset:2007].
+We also provide a novel efficient procedure that allows to derive the solution for the concomitant problem *R3* along the path with little computational overhead.

+- Douglas-Rachford-type splitting method (*DR*):
+This algorithm can solve all regression problems *R1-R4*.
+It is based on Doulgas-Rachford splitting in a higher-dimensional product space and
+makes use of the proximity operators of the perspective of the LS objective [@Combettes:2020; @Muller:2020].
+The Huber problem with concomitant scale *R4* is reformulated as scaled Lasso problem with mean shift vector [@Mishra:2019] and thus solved in (n + d) dimensions.

+- Projected primal-dual splitting method (*P-PDS*):
+This algorithm is derived from [@Briceno:2020] and belongs to the class of proximal splitting algorithms, extending the classical Forward-Backward (FB)
+(aka proximal gradient descent) algorithm to handle an additional linear equality constraint via projection.
+In the absence of a linear constraint, the method reduces to FB.

+- Projection-free primal-dual splitting method (*PF-PDS*):
+This algorithm is a special case of an algorithm proposed in [@Combettes:2011] (Eq.4.5) and also belongs to the class of
+proximal splitting algorithms.
+The algorithm does not require projection operators which may be beneficial when C has a more complex structure.
+In the absence of a linear constraint, the method reduces to the Forward-Backward-Forward scheme.

 The following table summarizes the available algorithms and their recommended usage for each problem: